 What is KEEN?

 KEEN is a registered charity and a joint organisation of Oxford University and Oxford Brookes University.
-We provide social, sporting and recreational activities for children and young adults with special needs in the surrounding area.
+We provide social, sporting and recreational activities for children and adults with special needs in the surrounding area.

 Who goes to KEEN?

-There are currently about 200 children and young adults using our services.
+There are currently about 200 people with special needs using our services.
 Each year they will be supported by around 300 volunteers.

 KEEN athletes (the children that attend our sessions) have a wide range of physical and learning disabilities.
 Our definition of special needs is very broad and we rarely turn people away!
 Our coaches (volunteers) are mostly local students and young professionals.

 What activities does KEEN run?

 We run four regular, weekly sessions during Oxford University term times: AllSorts, Zig-Zag, KEEN Teens and GrEAT.
 All are positively brimming with fun and excitement!

 AllSorts is our Saturday sports session for athletes aged 4-25.
 Each week we rotate around three different activities, covering a whole range of sports, from old favourites such as football and basketball to slightly more unusual activities like cheerleading and quidditch!

 Zig-Zag is our performing arts session, held on Thursdays, aimed at younger children.
 Each session features an exciting mash-up of music, dance, craft and games.
 Every block of sessions follows a different theme, covering anything from nursery rhymes to Horrible Histories; myths and legends to Hollywood blockbusters.

 KEEN Teens, held on early Monday evenings, is our social club for teenagers.
 We get up to all sorts of shenanigans, including cooking, fun science experiments, a multitude of games and even murder mystery nights!

 In addition, we run a variety of daytrips and special events, as well as some smaller holiday activities, known as KEEN+.

 What is KEEN’s ethos?